 There are no formal entry requirements for this course but most learners will be expected to have an Educational Health Care plan.

-To benefit from the course, you will need a reasonable standard of literacy and numeracy skills with an accompanying level of general education.
-You will also need to show an interest in a specific vocational area plus a willingness and ability to gain employment (either paid or voluntary).
+To benefit from the course, you will usually need to have studied maths and English at, at least entry level 2.
+You will also need to show an interest in a specific vocational area plus a willingness and ability to participate in work experience.
 A satisfactory reference is also required.

-We welcome referrals from mainstream schools, special schools, other colleges, SGSS, Social Services, parents or carers.
+We welcome referrals from mainstream schools, special schools, other colleges, Social Services, parents or carers.
 We also welcome self-referral.
-We will invite you to attend an interview before you begin the course.
+We will invite you to attend an interview before you begin the course

 How will I be assessed?

-You will receive an ongoing assessment of your needs, with personal targets set to promote your learning and support progression.
+You will work with your tutor to assess your needs and set your own personal targets to promote your learning and support progression.
 You will complete a folder of your work.
 Your tutor will mark your work and meet with you to give you feedback.